-I have seen every SAW film in the cinema, except for the 1st film which I discovered on DVD after it was recommended by one of my friends back in 2004.
-Having the 1st film launch into the world of horror films on a high note, since then I’ve sadly found every Saw film declining on my scoreboard.
-With each movie, the stories became weaker and the franchise become more focused on blood and gore.
-7 years on, we now have a new Saw film with a new, fancy title and filmed by a pair of fresh directors who have never done a Saw film before.
+For those unaware, this is the eighth instalment of the well-known horror franchise: “Saw”.
+I have seen every SAW film in the cinema, except for the first film I discovered on DVD after it was recommended by one of my friends back in 2004.
+Having the first film launch into the world of horror films on a high note, I’ve sadly found every Saw film declining on my scoreboard.
+With each movie, the stories became weaker, and the franchise became more focused on blood and gore.
+Seven years on, we now have a new Saw film with a new, fancy title and filmed by a pair of fresh directors who have never done a Saw film before.

 Directed by Michael and Peter Spierig (also known as the Spierig Brothers), two very talented and skilled directors (previously directed films such as Daybreakers and Predestination), I had solid expectations and general hopes that this franchise could be steered back on track like the original success.
 The film looks and sounds great.
-Jigsaw has no issues in the Sound department and they’ve paid homage to the franchise by introducing Jigsaw’s classic theme song during the opening credits.
+Jigsaw has no issues in the Sound department, and they’ve paid homage to the franchise by introducing Jigsaw’s classic theme song during the opening credits.